COVID-19 Emergency Management Services

 COVID-19 Emergency Preparedness and Response

 As one of the foremost providers of response services in the wake of biological incidents and hazardous materials, Tetra Tech has responded to thousands of hazmat releases across North America and more than 100 suspected terrorist incidents with potential biological releases.
-We routinely provide hazmat services, including analysis of compliance issues and application of regulatory requirements, and our regulatory specialists and technical personnel actively maintain strong relationships with federal, state, and local regulatory agencies involved with potential biological incident emergency responses.
+In 2001, Tetra Tech assessed and cleaned up anthrax contamination in more than 20 buildings in the Capitol Hill Senate complex.
+In 2014, we trained thousands of health care workers in New York City on the proper use of personal protective equipment.
+Today we are providing business continuity advisory services on COVID-19 to Fortune 500 customers.
+We also are supporting public health and emergency management agencies, augmenting staff requirements for activities such as contact tracing and managing the response through virtual emergency operations centers.
+Our regulatory specialists and technical personnel actively maintain strong relationships with federal, state, and local regulatory agencies involved with potential biological incident emergency responses.

 COVID-19 Water Agency Support